BIGJRA/BIGJRA.github.io/reborn.md

 When the weather is clear up here, you can also find a **Pichu** behind a tree if you have snax in your bag.

+There is another event we can do, but it only works on certain weekday nights.
+For now, we have access to three alleyways.
+You'll need to go to any one of the following:

+- Obsidia Alleyway, on a Monday night
+- North Peridot Alleyway, on a Thursday night
+- Lower Peridot Alleyway, on a Friday night

+Whichever you go to at the right time, you'll find a **Zangoose** digging through the trash that you can catch.

 Finally, now is a good time to go finish the search for Lillipup.

 After talking to it in the apartment in South Obsidia Ward it will randomly go to one of these five places: